ilyushinil62/trademarkhell/content/blog/ihatelcds.md

 ---
-title: CRTs Are Still Better Than LCDs (kinda)
+title: CRTs Are Still Better Than LCDs
 description: Another trademarkhell.net article praising obsolete technology?
 Who could've seen that coming.
 I believe that CRTs haven't been mathced in quality by modern LCDs, and in this article I try to justify my increasingly unpopular take.
 date: 2024-09-01
 tags: